exodist/Trace-Mask/README.md

 The following additional behaviors may be specified:

-- hide => $BOOL

-    This completely hides the frame from a stack trace.
-This does not modify the values of any surrounding frames, the frame is simply dropped from the trace.

 - no\_start => $BOOL

     This prevents a stack trace from starting at the given call.
 This is similar to